 The best evidence of the fair value of a derivative at initial recognition is the transaction price (i.e. the fair value of the consideration given or received) unless the fair value of that instrument is evidenced by comparison with other observable current market transactions in the same instrument (i.e. without modification or repackaging) or based on a valuation technique whose variables include only data from observable markets.
 The accounting for subsequent changes in fair value depends on whether the derivative is designated as a hedging instrument, and if so, the nature of the item being hedged.

-As at reporting date, the Bank has not designated any derivative as hedging instrument.
-Derivatives that do not qualify for hedge accounting are classified as held for trading and accounted for at FVTPL.
-Changes in the fair value are recognised immediately in profit or loss and are included in other income.
+Derivatives that do not qualify for hedge accounting are classified as held for trading and accounted for as FVTPL.
+Changes in the fair value are recognised immediately in profit or loss and are included in other operating income.